Skip to Main Content

 The Quieter Cyclades: Kimolos as a Deliberate Choice

 Kimolos sits roughly two nautical miles off the northeastern tip of Milos, reachable by a short ferry crossing from Pollonia.
 Where Milos draws visitors with volcanic beaches and a growing roster of design-forward hotels, Kimolos operates on a different register: fewer than a thousand permanent residents, no airport, and a village pace that most Greek islands surrendered to tourism decades ago.
 Within that context, a MICHELIN Selected hotel designation carries specific meaning.
 The 2025 Michelin Hotels guide applies its Selected distinction to properties that meet a defined standard of quality relative to their setting and category, not against the same benchmarks as five-star urban palaces.
-Anemolethe Suites Hotel Kimolos earned that recognition, which places it in identifiable company with a small cohort of properties the guide considers worth seeking out in the Greek island circuit.
+Anemolethe Suites Hotel Kimolos earned that recognition, placing it among the properties the guide considers worth seeking out in the Greek island circuit.

 The Cyclades have split, over the past decade, into two hospitality tiers that rarely overlap.
 The first, anchored by Santorini and Mykonos, runs on international brand recognition, high-volume bookings, and the infrastructure that supports them.
 The second operates at the periphery of that system: smaller islands, lower key counts, and properties where the surrounding landscape, rather than a celebrity chef partnership or a swim-up bar, is the primary offer.
 Astra Suites in Santorini and Myconian Ambassador in Mykonos operate comfortably within the first tier.
 Anemolethe occupies the second, on an island that still functions as a genuinely local community rather than a seasonal resort economy.